Artsy, Urban Antwerp

 Imagine the age: Just a generation earlier, people thought you might die if you traveled at more than 30 miles per hour.
 For those living in the brave new world of steam engines, journeys that previously took days could be done in hours.
 Of course, today's trains can be five times faster; that's why the Belgians tunneled under the old station so that bullet trains can zip in and out with only a quick stop.

 One of the city's top sights is the Rubens House.
 This former home of artist Peter Paul Rubens does a fine job of introducing visitors both to the artist's works — several of which are displayed here — and to his lifestyle.
-There are other places in Antwerp to see Rubens' paintings, but this exhibit offers you a chance to also learn about how he lived and the methods he employed — interesting even to people who think Peter Paul Rubens is the guy who plays Pee-wee Herman.
+There are other places in Antwerp to see Rubens' paintings, but this exhibit offers you a chance to also learn about how he lived and the methods he employed — interesting even to people who think Peter Paul Rubens is the guy who played Pee-wee Herman.

 Fashionistas love window-shopping in the Sint-Andries district south of the Old Town.
 Antwerp's status as a fashion mecca is a relatively recent development.
 In 1988, six students from the Royal Academy of Fine Arts' fashion department traveled to a London show, where they got a lot of attention.
 Each one opened a shop in Sint-Andries, and now it's one of Europe's top fashion zones.